-Students’ use1.
-Students are not allowed to have personal mobile phones or other similar devices in the classrooms during a course.
+- Students are not allowed to have personal mobile phones or other similar devices in the classrooms during a course.
 Parents may request that such devices are kept at the Office for students who may need them on their journey to and from the venue where the course is held.

-Staff use1.
-Mobile phones and personal devices will not be used during lessons or formal course time, unless in emergency circumstances.
+- Mobile phones and personal devices will not be used during lessons or formal course time, unless in emergency circumstances.

 CHAT, DISCUSSION AND SOCIAL NEWORKING SITES

 These forms of electronic communication are used more and more, and can also contribute to learning across a range of areas.

 Online chat rooms, discussion forums and social networking sites present a range of personal safety and privacy issues for young people.